Use the native camera in Ionic with Capacitor

 Now capacitor is ready to use, and we'll, and we'll start by connecting the camera API.

-For using the camera API the first thing we need is to import capacitor in the file we're using:
+For using the camera API the first thing we need is to install the camera package, you do that by opening the terminal and typing:

 Then you can create a function that takes the picture: